sayakpaul/caption-upsampling/README.md

 After the DrawBench prompts were "upsampled", the `generate_images.py` script was used to generate images with the regular DrawBench prompts and the upsampled ones.
 You can find all the images here: [sayakpaul/drawbench-sdxl](https://huggingface.co/datasets/sayakpaul/drawbench-sdxl).

-## Limitations
+## Limitations ⛔️

-Since SDXL uses CLIP, upsampled captions leading to more than 77 tokens will not be fully utilized.
+1. Since SDXL uses CLIP, upsampled captions leading to more than 77 tokens will not be fully utilized.
 One way to remedy this would be to change the system prompt [here](https://github.com/sayakpaul/caption-upsampling/blob/c71388f39a9717c57faffcb14c0d9152c9d78657/upsample_drawbench_captions.py#L38) so that the underlying generation model is more length-aware.

    This repository uses the prompt template from the DALL-E 3 technical report (Appendix C).

+2. It's important to investigate the output of the language model that's producing the descriptive captions.
+This directly impacts the quality of the images.
+As mentioned above, the prompt template is the original one used in the DALL-E 3 report.
+But different language models might respond differently to that template.
+So, figuring out which template gives the best output most of the times is crucial.

 ## Notes